bbekstha/bbekstha.github.io/README.md

 link to site: https://bbekstha.github.io/

 What we want to show with this site:
-    Reproducing the vanilla js code with Vue.js cdn links Single Page app using Vue.JS framework
+    Reproducing the vanilla js code with Vue.js cdn links to compare pros and cons Single Page app using Vue.JS framework
         Routing with deep links
         Dynamic scalable framework